alchucam/DRAA/README.md

 ## Description

 In the main page, user can type any of DNA, RNA or Amino Acids sequences, and the application will convert the sequence to the other types of sequences concurrently.
-With MySQL database connected, user can save and load up to 5 recent sequences.
+With MySQL database connected, user can save and load up to 5 recent sequences. <br/>
-In the mutate page, the sequence from the main page can be mutated with the small probability (3%) per character per generation (1 second).
+In the mutate page, the sequence from the main page can be mutated with the small probability (3%) per character per generation (1 second). <br/>
-Such mutated sequence is visualized with a chart, showing the types of sequence mutation.
+Such mutated sequence is visualized with a chart, showing the types of sequence mutation.<br/>
 Lastly, a repair function to repair the mutated sequence is implemented with genetic algorithm

 ## run environment : development